hidakatsuya/rexer/README.md

-  rex state                        # Show the current state of the installed extensions rex switch [ENV]                 # Uninstall extensions for the currently installed environment and install extensions for the specified environment rex uninstall                    # Uninstall extensions for the currently installed environment based on the state in .extensions.lock and remove the lock file rex update                       # Update extensions for the currently installed environment to the latest version rex version                      # Show Rexer version
+  rex state                        # Show the current state of the installed extensions rex switch [ENV]                 # Uninstall extensions for the currently installed environment and install extensions for the specified environment rex uninstall                    # Uninstall extensions for the currently installed environment based on the state in .extensions.lock and remove the lock file rex update                       # Update extensions for the currently installed environment to the latest version if extensions are updateable rex version                      # Show Rexer version

 Options: